pybites/challenges/17/clamytoe/README.md

 #### podcasts
 The `podcasts` argument will list all of the podcasts that you have entered into the database.
 If none exists it will let you know.

+The podcast ID, date last updated, how many episodes are available, the title, and subtitle of the podcast are displayed.

 ![podcasts](img/podcasts.png)

-You can get further detail about the podcast by specifying it by it's Podcast ID.
+You can get further details about the podcast by specifying it's Podcast ID.
+This will include the author's name, their email address, a complete summary, and your progress status of how many episodes you've already downloaded.

 `podcasts -p 1`